Discogram: Procedures, Surgery and Recovery Process

 By pinpointing the exact location of the problem, a Discogram can help your healthcare provider develop a treatment plan tailored to your specific needs.

 The Discogram procedure involves injecting contrast dye into the discs of the spine to identify any abnormalities or damage.
-This test can provide valuable insights that may not be visible on a traditional MRI.
+This test can provide valuable insights that may not be visible on a traditional mri.

 Indications of Discogram